khyperia/khyperia.com/tutorials/ssh_keygen.md

 Creating an SSH alias and setting up auto-login
 ===

-Basic command to SSH into guardian.it.mtu.edu as user some_user
+This is the basic command to SSH into guardian.it.mtu.edu as user some_user

     ssh some_user@guardian.it.mtu.edu

-But this is annoying to type out, so we'll make an alias:
+But that's annoying to type out, so we'll make an alias!...

 Creating an alias
 ===